By default, Slideshow saves all files uploaded for playing into device’s internal storage, in the folder

 - Delete files from device and copy from Flash drive – same as previous option, but deletes all already uploaded files first (irreversibly!).

-- Play files from Flash drive – Slideshow will pause the current playlist on the main panel and play files from the flash drive in random order until the flash drive is un-plugged.
+- Play files from Flash drive – Slideshow will pause the current playlist in the main zone and play files from the flash drive in random order until the flash drive is un-plugged.

 You can choose which folder to use on the flash drive in setting